YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLTRANSLSS
 ---------------------

-JNLTRANSLSS, Transaction number in journal is less than in database
+JNLTRANSLSS, Transaction number xxxx in journal header is less than yyyy in database header

 Run Time Warning: This indicates that YottaDB was unable to open the journal file because its transaction number does not match the database files transaction number.